**In case of emergency call 911**

 - Stay out of the building until Campus Security tells you it is safe to return.

-Note: state law requires that all fires or fire-related incidents be reported to Campus Security, even if the fire has been extinguished.
+Note: state law requires that all fires or fire-related incidents be reported to Campus Security, regardless if the fire has been extinguished.
 Even in case of a small fire, the building should be evacuated and the fire reported.

 Personal Fire Safety